 Why We Commemorate MLK Day

 This day offers educators an opportunity to teach students about related current events and their connection to history.
 There are clear links between MLK’s legacy and contemporary issues of civil rights, race relations, and matters of diversity, inclusion, and equity.
-Teaching Tolerance provides helpful resources, for example, that highlight MLK’s efforts to address systemic racism along with a very current collection of resources to help educators connect MLK with today’s current events pertaining to the attack on the U.S. Capitol.
+Learning for Justice provides helpful resources, for example, that highlight MLK’s efforts to address systemic racism along with a collection of resources to help educators consider MLK’s message in light of the 2021 attack on the U.S. Capitol.

-Our collection of public radio stories can support your teaching about Martin Luther King, Jr. Day.
-Listen to these compelling stories, and ask your students some of these questions:
+Our collection of podcast lessons can support your teaching about Martin Luther King, Jr. Day.
+Consider listening to these compelling stories about MLK, and asking your students some of these questions:

 - How did the idea of nonviolent resistance influence King?